dstackai/dstack/docs/docs/configuration/server.md

 ### TensorDock

-Log into your TensorDock marketplace account, click API in the sidebar, and use the `Create an Authorization` section to create a new authorization key.
+Log into your [TensorDock](https://marketplace.tensordock.com/) account, click API in the sidebar, and use the `Create an Authorization` section to create a new authorization key.

 Then, go ahead and configure the backend: